Basilica of Our Lady of Mercy (Yarumal): Interior

 In the area south of the side wall there is a door to the church.
 In the left side wall, also south, the church is attached to the chapel of the Fallen Christ, which then joins at the north with the corridor of ossuaries and at the south with the stairs to the towers and to the high chorus.
 The lateral naves also have a dropped ceiling to hide the structure, on which hang two glass lamps.

 The transept, or transverse nave, projects a bit to the sides though not so much as to form the shape of a Latin cross.
 It opens in the east–west direction, and has the same width and height of the central nave.
 The transept comes before the main area of the church, which is highlighted by a marble railing and three tall steps.
 In addition to this, the area of the transept beside the presbytery there are four other steps, emphasizing the altar area within the church.

-In the each of the eastern and western walls of the transept, are niches that contain pictures and several windows to provide light.
+In each of the eastern and western walls of the transept, are niches that contain pictures and several windows to provide light.
 The baptismal font is found in the western section of the transept, and in front of this in the north wall is what seems to have once been an entry, but has been converted into a larger niche that houses a high relief of the baptism of Jesus, and above this is a Chi Rho, a monogram of the name of Christ.

 The main areas of the church are the presbytery and the chapel of the reserve altar.
 Said chapel is located in the end of the right nave.
 It is a rectangular room, four steps above, which served for much time as the main altar.
 The presbytery is elevated above the rest of the temple by seven steps; it makes up the main area of the central nave and has a vaulted apse covering it.
 Inside the presbytery are the altar in a half baldachin, the table of the sacrifice, the seat of the priest, and the ambon, all in marble.